The Dick Van Dyke Show

 The series won 15 Emmy Awards.
 In 1997, the episodes "Coast-to-Coast Big Mouth" and "It May Look Like a Walnut" were ranked at 8 and 15 respectively on TV Guide's 100 Greatest Episodes of All Time.

 In 2002, the series was ranked at 13 on TV Guide's 50 Greatest TV Shows of All Time and in 2013 it was ranked at 20 on their list of the 60 Best Series.
+Also in 2013, the Writers Guild of America ranked it #14 on their list of the 101 Best Written TV Series.

 Premise

 The two main settings are the work and home life of Rob Petrie (Dick Van Dyke), the head writer of a comedy/variety show produced in Manhattan.
-Viewers are given an "inside look" at how a television show (the fictional The Alan Brady Show) was written and produced.
+Viewers are given an "inside look" at how a television show (the fictitious variety program The Alan Brady Show) was written and produced.
 Many scenes deal with Rob and his co-writers, Buddy Sorrell (Morey Amsterdam) and Sally Rogers (Rose Marie).
 Mel Cooley (Richard Deacon), a balding straight man and recipient of numerous insulting one-liners from Buddy, was the show's producer and the brother-in-law of the show's star, Alan Brady (Carl Reiner).
 As Rob, Buddy, and Sally write for a comedy show, the premise provides a built-in forum for them to constantly make jokes.
 Other scenes focus on the home life of Rob, his wife Laura (Mary Tyler Moore), and son Ritchie (Larry Mathews), who live in suburban New Rochelle, New York.
 Also often seen are their next-door neighbors and best friends, Jerry Helper (Jerry Paris), a dentist, and his wife Millie (Ann Morgan Guilbert).

 Many of the characters in The Dick Van Dyke Show were based on real people, as Carl Reiner created the show based on his time spent as head writer for the Sid Caesar vehicle Your Show of Shows.
 Carl Reiner portrayed Alan Brady who is a combination of the abrasive Milton Berle and Jackie Gleason, according to Reiner, refuting rumors that Alan Brady was based on Caesar.
 Van Dyke's character was based on Reiner himself.
 Moore's character's "look" was influenced to some extent by that of Jackie Kennedy, who was at the time First Lady of the United States.